Marek’s Disease Pathogenesis

 My laboratory is interested in the replication and pathogenesis of herpesviruses.
 We utilize the natural virus-host model of Marek’s disease virus (MDV) in chickens.
 MDV causes Marek’s disease, a devastating disease characterized by neurological disorders, generalized immune suppression, and neoplastic T cell lymphomas.
 The highly oncogenic nature of MDV makes this virus an excellent model for studying the transformation of lymphocytes and the metastasis of lymphoid tumors in animals and humans, in addition to its unique cell tropism and transmission traits.
 MDV initially infects B lymphocytes, followed by activated T lymphocytes, in which it can transform cells into lymphomas.
-Around 2 weeks after exposure to virus, MDV infects and replicates in feather follicle epithelium (FFE) cells in the skin where it is shed into the environment as dander.
+This is similar to the human herpesviruses, Epstein-Barr (EBV) and Kaposi’s sarcoma-associated (KSHV) gammaherpesviruses.
+MDV also infects feather follicle epithelial (FFE) cells and about 2 weeks after initial exposure to virus, MDV is shed into the environment as dander.
 The infectious virus and dander is subsequently taken up through the respiratory tract of uninfected chickens and the virus life cycle is repeated within the new host.
+This form of transmission is similar to the human herpesvirus that causes chicken pox, varicella-zoster alphaherpesvirus (VZV).

 Transmission of herpesviruses

 There is little information on how herpesviruses transmit from one host to the other, despite the importance for this process in pathogen dissemination in populations.
 Our laboratory has identified two viral proteins, glycoprotein C (gC) and UL13 protein kinase, that are essential for transmission of MDV from chicken-to-chicken.
 Our laboratory studies the mechanistic role(s) these genes play during transmission in order to better understand how they facilitate this process.
-We utilize viruses that expressing fluorescently tagged proteins to track the virus during its pathogenesis in order to identify where potential blocks in transmission may occur.
+We utilize viruses that express fluorescently tagged proteins to track the virus during its pathogenesis, in order to identify where potential blocks in transmission may occur.
+Using these viruses, we can study both experimental and natural infection in chickens or turkeys.

 Another focus in our laboratory is the evolutionary basis for host switching of herpesviruses.
 Herpesviruses are often associated with a single host species, indicating they have evolved together with their host over millions of years.
 For example, MDV spreads among chicken flocks with ease but does not often transmit to other avian species.
 Likewise, turkey herpesvirus (HVT) spreads among turkey flocks, but does not often transmit to other avian species.
 Despite a high level of homology between the two viruses, rarely do they jump species.
 Our goal is to understand how herpesviruses host switch and identify the genes responsible for this using natural virus-host models.